robertvorthman/capacitive-piano/README.md

 * For best touch sensitivity, minimize distance between fruit and capacitive touch sensor.
 For small fruit like apples, no more than two or three feet.
 For large objects like pumpkins, 8 inches or less.
 Instead of placing the capacitive touch sensor on the breadboard, run long wires (I used cat5 cable) from the breadboard to the table with your fruit, then wire up the capacitive touch sensor as close as possible to the fruit.
 * The capacitive touch sensor calibrates when initialized, so do not touch the fruit while starting piano.py until the lights flash orange.
 If one of the fruit is stuck on, or unresponsive, stop the script (Ctrl+C) and restart it ```sudo python piano.py``` to recalibrate the sensitivity.
 * Protect your neopixels with a capacitor and read the [*Adafruit NeoPixel Überguide - Powering Neopixels section](https://learn.adafruit.com/adafruit-neopixel-uberguide/powering-neopixels)

+This is my first Python project so I'm sure the code could be more elegant.